marscod/BERT-Sort/README.md

 Each MLM folder includes a set of dumped pickles (`*.pkl`) which includes: i) input values, ii) OrdinalEncoder output, iii) intermediate steps and iv) final evaluation results of BERT-Sort process for each data set.

-This folder also includes i) `all_outputs.csv`(detailed evaluation), and `summary.csv` (summary of each data set) for evaluation results of BERT-Sort on 10 data sets with 42 distinct features per MLM (i.e., `out_bert_base_uncased all_outputs.csv` corresponds to detailed results of BERT-base_uncased MLM on all 42 features).
+This folder also includes i) `all_outputs.csv`(detailed evaluation), and `summary.csv` (summary of each data set) for evaluation results of BERT-Sort on 10 data sets with 42 distinct features per MLM.
+For instance, `out_bert_base_uncased/all_outputs.csv` corresponds to detailed-results of _BERT-base_uncased_ MLM on all 42 features.

 ## AuoML Folder
 This folder includes all AutoML evaluaion results based on i) raw data set, ii) encoded data set through BERT-Sort.
 Each experiment located in a file with one of the two following structures.